ifandelse/gnosis/README.md

 ##API
 It's pretty simple, since only one method exists currently: `gnosis.traverse(targetObject, transformCallback);`

-The `tranformCallback` argument is a function with the following signature:
+The `transformCallback` argument is a function with the following signature:

 ```javascript
 var cb = function(target, key, val, kind) {